aijaz/qrCodeSigninServer/README.md

 # QR Code Signin Server

-Backend for the signin iOS and Android apps
+Backend for the COVID-19 contact tracing signin iOS and Android apps

 # What _is_ this repo?